-The school recognises that most EAL pupils may require additional support but do not have SEND needs; should SENS needs be identified, EAL pupils will have equal access to the school's SEN provision.
+The school recognises that most EAL pupils need additional support but do not have SEN needs.
+However, should SEN needs be identified during assessment, EAL pupils will have equal access to the school's SEN provision.

-Similarly, the school recognises that there may be EAL pupils who are MA&T even though they may not be fully fluent in English.
-Such children will have their needs met as stated in the More Able and Talented Policy.
+Similarly, the school recognises that there may be EAL pupils who are gifted and talented even though they may not be fully fluent in English.
+Such children will have their needs met as stated in the Gifted and Talented policy.